Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards: Conclusion

 \textbf{Ethics Statement.} All authors read and agree to adhere to the ICLR Code of Ethics throughout the development, submission, and potential publication of this work.
 Our research does not involve human subjects, personal data, or any sensitive information.
 All datasets used are publicly available and do not contain personally identifiable information.
 We have taken care to ensure that our methods do not introduce or amplify bias, discrimination, or unfairness, as the reward signals in RLVR are determined by rule-based verifiers rather than subjective human judgment.
 We release all code and experimental protocols to promote transparency and reproducibility.
 We are not aware of any potential conflicts of interest, legal compliance issues, or research integrity concerns associated with this work.

 \textbf{Reproducibility Statement.} We have made every effort to ensure that our results are reproducible.
 All of the models, algorithms, and experiments described in the paper are accompanied by detailed explanations in the main text and appendix.
-To further support reproducibility, we have provided an anonymized repository containing the full source code, along with instructions for running the experiments and replicating our results (see the link in the supplementary materials).
+To further support reproducibility, we have provided an anonymized repository containing the full source code, along with instructions for running the experiments and replicating our results.
 The datasets we used are publicly available, and we include clear descriptions of any preprocessing steps in the appendix.
 For all theoretical results, we have stated our assumptions explicitly and included complete proofs in the supplementary material.

 \textbf{LLM Usage Statement.} In preparing this paper, we used large language models as general-purpose tools for tasks such as proofreading, rephrasing, and checking the clarity of some sections.
 The research ideas, experiments, analysis, and the main writing were carried out by the authors.